Robinyo/serendipity/docs/developer.md

   -Dkeycloak.migration.file=/serendipity/keycloak-export.json
 ```

-When the import is complete use `Ctrl-C` to stop JBossAS and exit the session.
+When the import is complete use `Ctrl-C` to exit the session.

 #### Import from the Administration Console (optional)